Imburse-Payments/imburse-payments.github.io/pages/getting-started/rewards-catalog.md

 #### The Reward Id
 The Reward Id is a unique identifier for each reward.

-If you're searching the catalog to find rewards to add to a Payout Scheme, the Reward Id value is what you will need in the scheme to reference back to the correct reward.
+If you're searching the catalog to find rewards to add to a Reward Group, the Reward Id value is what you will need to reference back to the correct reward.

 #### The Reward value
 Every reward in the catalog has two values associated with it: